 Enter .app by Google Registry which will become available for general registration in May 2018.

 .App’s story started back in 2012 when it was first conceived.
 Then in 2015, Google won the rights to run the .app domain registry from ICANN via auction for a record $25 million dollars, beating out huge players like Amazon.

 Android apps.
 Google apps.
 Chrome apps.
 Makes perfect sense that Google would have an interest in the .app gTLD, right?

 While Google’s original application stated that .app would be made available only to verified app developers, it has since opted to make .app an unrestricted domain, opening the namespace to anyone who wants to register.
 In a world where almost everything and anything can be “appified,” apps have become extremely important to businesses, organizations and government, and a mainstay of how they interact with customers and stakeholders irrespective of the industry they operate in.
 For this reason, .app is one of the most interesting and anticipated top-level domains to launch in a long time, and with Google’s backing, adoption should be swift.

-Here are seven things prospective .app registrants should know…
+Here are seven things .app domain registrants should know…

 2.)
 An intuitive gateway to app-related content – With more than 6 million apps available through Google Play and the App Store alone, nevermind Windows apps, desktop apps, and more, global users can benefit from standardization for finding legitimate, app-related content on the web.
 The .app domain will help to resolve this by creating an intuitive and trustworthy location online for app-related information, be it download links, release notes, user support, reviews, and feedback, or web-based apps.
 A globally understood term, .app is quite simply a more logical and more meaningful choice for app content than a country code domain or legacy top-level domain.